Loading

 Cited by

-PubMed Abstract: Mycobacterium tuberculosis causes human tuberculosis.
-As mycobacteria are protected by thick lipid cell wall, humans have developed immune responses against diverse mycobacterial lipids.
+PubMed Abstract: Mycobacterium tuberculosis causes human tuberculosis (TB).
+As mycobacteria are protected by a thick lipid cell wall, humans have developed immune responses against diverse mycobacterial lipids.
 Most of these immunostimulatory lipids are known as adjuvants acting through innate immune receptors, such as C-type lectin receptors.
-Although a few mycobacterial lipid antigens activate unconventional T cells, antigenicity of most adjuvantic lipids are unknown.
-Here, we identified that trehalose monomycolate (TMM), an abundant mycobacterial adjuvant, activates human T cells bearing a unique ɑβTCR.
+Although a few mycobacterial lipid antigens activate unconventional T cells, the antigenicity of most adjuvantic lipids is unknown.
+Here, we identified that trehalose monomycolate (TMM), an abundant mycobacterial adjuvant, activated human T cells bearing a unique αβ T cell receptor (αβTCR).
 This recognition was restricted by CD1b, a monomorphic antigen-presenting molecule conserved in primates but not mice.
-Single-cell TCR-RNA sequencing using newly established CD1b-TMM tetramers revealed that TMM-specific T cells are present as CD4+ effector memory T cells in the periphery of uninfected donors, but express IFNγ, TNF and anti-mycobacterial effectors upon TMM stimulation.
-TMM-specific T cells are detected in cord blood and PBMCs of non-BCG-vaccinated donors, but are expanded in active tuberculosis patients.
-A cryo-electron microscopy study of CD1b-TMM-TCR complexes revealed unique antigen recognition by conserved features of TCRs, positively-charged CDR3ɑ and long CDR3β regions.
-These results indicate that humans have a commonly-shared and pre-formed CD4+ T cell subset recognizing a typical mycobacterial adjuvant as an antigen.
+Single-cell TCR-RNA-Seq using newly established CD1b-TMM tetramers revealed that TMM-specific T cells were present as CD4+ effector memory T cells in the periphery of uninfected donors but expressed IFN-γ, TNF, and anti-mycobacterial effectors upon TMM stimulation.
+TMM-specific T cells were detected in cord blood and PBMCs of donors without bacillus Calmette-Guérin vaccination but were expanded in patients with active TB.
+A cryo-electron microscopy study of CD1b-TMM-TCR complexes revealed unique antigen recognition by conserved features of TCRs, positively charged CDR3α, and long CDR3β regions.
+These results indicate that humans have a commonly shared and preformed CD4+ T cell subset recognizing a typical mycobacterial adjuvant as an antigen.
 Furthermore, the dual role of TMM justifies reconsideration of the mechanism of action of adjuvants.

 PubMed: 39718834